pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 This decoupling matters because MCI routes to sub-agents, not models.
 The routing decision considers both deployment properties (compliance, residency, availability) and observed performance (cost, latency, accuracy).
 A sub-agent's performance reflects the combination of its underlying model and its deployment environment.

+**Sub-agents encapsulate capability, not just access.** The wrapper ecosystem’s frustration is that you can connect to dozens of models but lose critical capabilities when you leave the major providers.
+Grounding (RAG), tool use, structured outputs, function calling: these aren’t standardized across models.
+A sub-agent solves this by encapsulating the model plus its capability bindings.
+The RAG pipeline, the tool definitions, the output schemas, the prompt templates that make a particular model work well for a particular task: all of that lives in the sub-agent.
+The orchestration layer routes to a sub-agent that can do “contract analysis with clause extraction.”
+It doesn’t know or care whether that sub-agent uses RAG, fine-tuning, or a 200-line system prompt to get there.
+This isolation means you can swap implementations, upgrade models, or change grounding strategies without touching orchestration logic.

 ---

 ## 5. The Eight Components of MCI